 Here are some ways to support medical learners and physicians during career transitions:

 Self-care involves taking care of one's physical, mental, emotional and spiritual health — areas medical learners and physicians often neglect.
-For example, according to the 2017 National Physician Health Survey, 82% of physicians have a formal primary care physician, but 16% see "a close friend" instead.
+For example, according to the 2021 National Physician Health Survey, 79% of physicians have a formal primary care physician, and younger respondents (<35 years old) (67%) are significantly less likely to have a regular family physician compared with 85% of those 55 and older.
 Encourage medical learners and physicians to look after their health.

 Recommend seeking help